Edward Bligh, 5th Earl of Darnley: Marriage and children

 Darnley died of lockjaw after an axe injury when felling timber on his estate at Cobham Hall, Kent, in February 1835, aged 39, and was buried at Cobham.
 He was succeeded in the earldom by his eldest son, John.
+Bligh's 'town library' was sold at auction by Wheatley in London on 20 July 1836 (and four following days); a copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.154(1)).

 His wife, Emma, Dowager Countess of Darnley, died on 15 March 1884.